-Attitudes towards marriage are changing with many couples now choosing to cohabit before, or as an alternative, to marriage.
+Attitudes towards marriage are changing with many couples now choosing to cohabit before – or as an alternative to – marriage.

 Moving in together is usually a joyous event in a relationship, but, understandably, few cohabiting couples consider what would happen if the relationship broke down.

 For married couples and civil partners, family law sets out clear rules on the division of money, assets, and personal belongings upon divorce or dissolution.
 For cohabiting couples, there are no legal rights to each other’s property and the fair division of assets.
+Therefore, when cohabiting couples break up, issues regarding the ownership of property and questions about how the finances are to be arranged can quickly arise, causing lengthy and stressful disputes which may end up in court.

 At Hubbard Pegman & Whitney, our family law solicitors have specialist experience assisting and supporting clients through cohabitation disputes, including financial disagreements, disputes over property, arrangements and financial provision for children, and advice on inheritance and claims for financial provision.

 As skilful negotiators, we are able to help a significant proportion of our clients resolve their cohabitation dispute out of court using non-combative methods of Alternative Dispute Resolution such as mediation.
+If it does become necessary to go to court, we will arrange robust representation with the goal of getting your matter resolved as positively, efficiently, and cost-effectively as possible.

 Our family solicitors’ expertise